Displaying Alert Message Boxes

 to alert the user of some unexpected behavior.
 Therefore, we'll probably need to add this RegisterStartupScript()

-method call in the Button Web control's server-side Click event handler.
-The code for this might look
+method call in the Button Web control's server-side Click

 something like: